ayushmangarg2003/TrueBlogsMySQL/README.md

 ## Link to Website
 https://blogs-my-sql.vercel.app/

-This is a full stack Blogs Website build using ReactJs, ExpressJs, NodeJs and MySQL.
+This is a full-stack website created using ExpressJS, ReactJS, Node.js, and MySQL as the database.
+It enables users to perform CRUD operations, and also includes a login/signup feature.

 ![Screenshot (12)](https://user-images.githubusercontent.com/105537793/234499224-f17fadb7-3e51-4fe4-9a65-77f3758b09f3.png)
 ![trueblog](https://user-images.githubusercontent.com/105537793/234499235-c62b47a5-1852-4124-a35e-f36536d3fe86.png)